front-commerce/developers.front-commerce.com/docs/vision.md

 same problems as Magento2's complex system, it felt simpler and cleaner as a solution.**

-After all — they decided during a retrospective — eCommerce is about creating custom user experiences, and it is where we spend most of our time when building and maintaining an online store: let’s make it a pleasant experience and **never do a Magento2 theme using their stack**.
+After all eCommerce is about creating custom user experiences, and it is where we spend most of our time when building and maintaining an online store: let’s make it a pleasant experience and **never do a Magento2 theme using their stack**.

 **Front-Commerce was born.**